Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over

 It is easy to see that, despite the above restrictions, \thegoodlogic entirely encompasses CMSO and MSO$^{\exists\text{Card}}$ (no delicate variables) as well as BAPA (no predicates of arity ${>}1$).

 For convenience and better readability, we will make use of the following abbreviations.

 An analysis of these abbreviations reveals that \thegoodlogic allows for the variables $x,y$ and set variables in $S,S'$ in these abbreviations to be delicate.
 We will also employ shortcuts specific to the signature $\{\succ_0,\succ_1,\pr{P}_{a} \mid a \in \Sigma\}$ for $\Sigma$-labeled trees.
-Contrary to above, in these shortcuts, the variables $x$, $y$, $X$, $Y$ must not be delicate to warrant inclusion in \thegoodlogic (Obs. $\dagger$).
+Contrary to above, in these shortcuts, $x$, $y$, $X$, $Y$ must not be delicate to warrant inclusion in \thegoodlogic (Obs. $\dagger$).